Noise - barking dogs

 - We may install recording equipment in your property and/or arrange monitoring visits to witness the noise in person to gain further evidence of the problem.

 - If we are satisfied that the noise constitutes a Statutory Nuisance under the Environmental Protection Act 1990, an Abatement Notice will be served requiring the owner of the dog to stop the disturbance.
-If the Notice is not complied with, they could face a maximum fine of up to £5000.
+If the Notice is not complied with, they could face an unlimited fine.

 More detailed explanation on how your complaint will be investigated